tsduck/tsduck/src/doc/python-bindings.md

 All TSDuck bindings are defined in a module named `ts`, the same name as the C++ namespace for the TSDuck library.

+The Python classes are documented in the @ref python "Python bindings" reference section.
+They are also informally described below.

 ## Informational functions  {#pyinfofunc}